 It is also proposed that the Youth Challenge Fund should be distributed via Participatory Budgeting, where young people would decide on which projects should be funded for young people.
-This would allow young people the opportunity to influence and decide youth activities across the area but would also bring young people closer to civic participation and decision making.
+This would

 9a) Do you agree that new arrangements should give choice for participatory budgeting?

+Strongly Agree □

+Agree \square

+Neither agree nor disagree

+Disagree

+Strongly disagree

-Strongly Agree Agree Neither agree nor disagree Disagree Strongly disagree 9b) Do you agree that young people should decide on the allocation of the Youth Challenge Fund through a participatory budgeting exercise?
-Strongly Agree Agree Neither agree nor disagree Disagree Strongly disagree 9c) Do you have any additional comments on the use of participatory budgeting as part of community level governance?
-Please include your answer here:
+9b) Do you agree that young people should decide on the allocation of the Youth Challenge Fund through a participatory budgeting exercise?

+Strongly Agree □

+Agree \square

+Neither agree nor disagree

+Disagree

+Strongly disagree

+9c) Do you have any additional comments on the use of participatory budgeting as part of community level governance?

+[Please include your answer here.]

+About you